2002 Green Bay Packers season

 The 2002 season was the Green Bay Packers' 82nd in the National Football League (NFL) and their 84th overall.

 For the first time since 1989, LeRoy Butler was not on the opening day roster.
+This would be the last time until 2025 the Packers drafted a wide receiver in the first round of the NFL Draft.

 This was the first of three consecutive NFC North titles for the Packers.
 They achieved a 12–4 record in the regular season, before losing in the NFC Wild Card playoffs round to quarterback Brett Favre's former team, the Atlanta Falcons, at Lambeau Field.
-This marked the first time in NFL history that the Packers had lost at home in the playoffs.
+This marked the first time in franchise history that the Packers had lost at home in the playoffs.
+They have done so six more times since: in 2004, 2007, 2011, 2013, 2020, and 2021.

+After the season, Jeff Blackshear decided he had played his final NFL game.

 Background

 In 2001, the Packers achieved the franchise's best record since 1997, finishing 12–4 and advancing to the divisional round of the playoffs.
 There, they lost to the eventual NFC champion St. Louis Rams.
 During the game, it became clear that the Packers would need wide receivers with greater speed and ability to compete with the conference's best teams.
 GM Mike Sherman spent the 2002 offseason revamping Green Bay's receiving corps.
-The team promoted Donald Driver to starter, acquired veteran Terry Glenn from the New England Patriots and drafted Javon Walker in the first round of the 2002 NFL Draft.
+The team promoted Donald Driver to starter, acquired veteran Terry Glenn from the New England Patriots and drafted Javon Walker in the first round of the 2002 NFL draft.
 The influx of new players seemed to position the Packers as one of the strongest contenders in the NFC.